RetroDECK/ES-DE/USERGUIDE-DEV.md

 Various sound settings.

+**Audio driver (requires restart)** _(Android only)_

+This setting makes it possible to select between the _OpenSL ES_ and _AAudio_ audio drivers.
+Note that this is a preference only, if OpenSL ES is not available on your device then ES-DE will automatically revert to using AAudio and log that a fallback took place to the es_log.txt file.
+It's generally recommended to keep the driver set to its default value OpenSL ES as that offers lower audio latency for most devices.

 **System volume** _(Linux and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
 The volume change is applied when leaving the sound settings menu and not immediately when moving the slider.